lucrnz/www-old/srv/pages/about-me.md

 I believe everyone should be treated the same regardless of gender, and that people should show their own interests instead of what society tells them to do.

-Killing animals for own pleasure or enjoyment is bad and should not be done.
+I believe killing animals for own pleasure or enjoyment is bad and should not be done.

-I don't believe in modern feminism as It seems to be hembrism or female-side sexism.